Access to medicinal cannabis products: questions and answers

 Your doctor must get your informed consent before applying to the TGA to get access to an unapproved medicinal cannabis product.
 Informed consent should be freely given and obtained in line with good medical practice, and it should be in writing unless there are good reasons to the contrary.

-- The TGA is developing educational materials in conjunction with the states/territories for doctors to support them in determining whether prescribing medicinal cannabis products is appropriate and beneficial for the patient, as well as information on how to use the available access schemes.
+There are no restrictions imposed by the TGA on the indication/s for which a health practitioner may apply to access medicinal cannabis for their patient.
+The TGA has developed educational materials in conjunction with the states/territories for doctors to support them in determining whether prescribing medicinal cannabis products is appropriate and beneficial for the patient, as well as information on how to use the available access schemes.
+See our medicinal cannabis – guidance documents page.

 Your doctor must be approved by their state/territory health department, as relevant, before they can prescribe medicinal cannabis products in that jurisdiction.

 Your doctor must also have appropriate qualifications and/or expertise for the proposed conditions for which the proposed product would be used.
-If your doctor is not a specialist in the condition and is submitting an application, then the TGA would expect a report from an appropriate specialist on the use and suitability of the medicinal cannabis product for you for your particular condition to be included with the application.
+If your doctor is not a specialist in the condition and is submitting an application, then depending on the circumstances, the TGA may ask for a report from the appropriate treating specialist on the use and suitability of the medicinal cannabis product for you and your particular condition.

-Both the Commonwealth Government and state and territory governments have a role in the importing, supply and prescribing of medicinal cannabis products to patients.
+Both the Commonwealth Government and state and territory governments have a role in the importation, supply and prescription of medicinal cannabis products to patients.

 The importing and supply of unapproved medicinal cannabis products is governed by the Commonwealth Government.
 When considering an application for a prescriber to access unapproved medicinal cannabis products, the Commonwealth will consider whether the prescriber has the appropriate expertise to prescribe the product and the suitability of the product to treat the patient's medical condition.
 The quality of the product proposed to be prescribed and the appropriateness of the manufacturing quality standards that have been applied to the product will also be considered.

-- The approval time is generally under 5 working days once all the relevant information required by the TGA to assess the application is provided by your medical practitioner.
+The TGA approval time is generally around 2 working days once all the relevant information required by the TGA to assess the application is provided by your medical practitioner.
+Note that this does not mean the relevant state/territory approval will be provided within the same timeframe.

 There can be many reasons why you may not be able to access an unapproved medicinal cannabis product, even after your doctor has notified the TGA or received TGA approval/authorisation to supply it to you.
 While submitting a notification or application to the TGA is necessary, there are other factors that can affect availability and supply, such as: